Dry Eye Therapy

 4. Diabetes Mellitus

 It is extremely important to diagnose and treat all of these associated conditions as early as possible to prevent permanent damage to many organ systems.
 Dr. Tantisira will ask screening questions about these systemic diseases to see if you are at risk for having them.
-She takes care of all types of eye problems.
-Contact Dr.Tantisira at (808)591-9111 to see how she can help you care for your dry irritated eyes.
+She also diagnoses and cares for all types of eye problems.

 Dr. Tantisira has over 30 years’ experience with delicate surgery and Botox injections.
 She now features a wide assortment of cosmetic procedures in her Honolulu office.
 Contact Dr. Tantisira to see how she can help you achieve your desired appearance.